mmul-it/training/Building-Castles/DevSecOps-Pipeline-Requirements.md

 # Lab | Set the requirements

-This lab defines the requirements for the entire lab that will be used during the Building Castles course.
+The following setup outlines the requirements for the entire lab that will be developed during the Building Castles course.

 ## Docker

-Docker is a requirement for all the exercises and the entire DevSecOps environment configuration, so depending on the operating system the `docker` packages need to be installed, [you can follow these instructions](../Common/Containers-Install-Docker.md).
+Docker is a requirement for all the labs and the entire DevSecOps environment configuration, so depending on the operating system in use the `docker` packages need to be installed.
+[You can follow these instructions](../Common/Containers-Install-Docker.md).

-The docker daemon must be in execution, check it by:
+The docker daemon must be in execution, check it by executing:

 ```console
 $ sudo systemctl status docker